4 Simple Methods to Combat Holiday Weight Gain

 Take a simple approach using a combination of these 4 methods for combating holiday weight gain and enjoy your holiday season.

 Do not put on the holiday weight.
 This can be controlled with two options.
-One, avoiding certain dishes high in fat, sugar, and unnecessary calories all together.
+One, avoiding certain dishes high in fat, sugar, and unnecessary calories altogether.
 But that is not what the holidays are for and Auntie Patricia certainly did not spend time preparing a delicious spread to go to waste.
 Therefore, the second option is to minimize your portions also known as portion control.
-Sample the foods calling your name but do not indulge in seconds, thirds, or especially the deadly fourths.

 Increase Your Physical Activity